-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A1)

 (1) Recommended actions for the affected area: in-building relocation.

 If an explosion happened outside the building, the building may still be exposed to a threat.
 The FDNY recommends that the FLS Director move the occupants to safe in-building relocation areas.